CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/Contributions.md

 Added a few sentences here and there in the project README.md, and the Business_Application.md.

 # Hakob Avetisyan:
-Participated to technical and business discussions and updated the README.md file.
+Participated in the technical and business discussions and updated the README.md file.

 ## Mario Guzzi:
-Addresssed Challenge 4 - now in the Challenge4.md file.
+Addressed Challenge 4 - now in the Challenge4.md file.

 ## Pravin Yogarajah:
+Produced the Business_Application.md and coordinated video pitch.

 ## Rebecca Krauthamer:
 Created the 90 seconds video.